Im-Rises/travelling_salesman_problem_lp/README.md

 | Adelaide Oval | 657    | 654       | 0             |

 The Excel is loaded in our scripts, it will search the city by the name you set as starting city.
-The script will internally move the row and column of the target city at index [0,0] of the internal array to now to begin with this city.
+The script will internally move the row and column of the target city at index [0,0] of the internal array to start the travel from this city.

 For example, if you want to begin your travel from Adelaide Oval, the data will look like below :